Jargendas/MMM-MyBMW/README.md

 ## Changelog

 **2024-03-12** Forked from MMM-BMWConnected and migrated to MyBMW via bimmer_connected.<br />
-**2024-12-30** Implemented hCaptcha handling which is now required for bimmer_connected operation.
+**2024-12-30** Implemented hCaptcha handling which is now required for bimmer_connected operation.<br />
+**2024-12-31** Added US unit mode, which is not handled by bimmer connected anymore